Workplace productivity statistics for 2022

 When workers are required to switch between different apps often, not only are they losing time in this very process, but it’s also easier to get distracted.

 From everyday responsibilities to traumatic events, both stress and fatigue are natural reactions that everyone experiences.
-Their impact on our performance is evident because both affect not only our body, but our feelings, thoughts, and behavior as well.
+Their impact on our performance is evident because both affect not only our bodies, but our feelings, thoughts, and behavior as well.

-Productivity is also affected.
+In all those instances, productivity is also affected.

 That's another common way our productivity levels are reduced, so it's crucial to be able to recognize the symptoms and act on them.